kingshah13/Export-Excel-WorkBook/README.md

 ## Credits

-This repo is just for archival purpose only.
+This repo is just for archival purposes only.
 I did not write the code.
-All Credits goes to [TeachExcel](https://www.youtube.com/user/TutoringWithTeachExcel).
+All Credits go to [TeachExcel](https://www.youtube.com/user/TutoringWithTeachExcel).
 The original tutorial video can be found [here](https://www.youtube.com/watch?v=FEmZC2Z8LXM&ab_channel=TeachExcel).

-Feel free to contribute, report issues, or suggest improvements.

 Happy coding!